Description

 MaxDuration:

-• Looking at the maximum days under water of 196 days in the last 5 years of Max Drawdown less than 15%, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Max Drawdown less than 15% is 196 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: